This website requires JavaScript.

 Responsibilities:

-• Maintain and develop internal support and call center quality assurance standards;
+• Establish and refine internal standards for support and call center quality assurance.

-• Review a subset of support agents’ conversations (calls, emails, chat, etc);
+• Review a selection of support agents’ interactions across various channels (calls, emails, chats, etc.).

-• Analyze all customer service metrics (e.g. CSAT, FRT, IQS) and how the support team/call center performance affects those KPIs;
+• Analyze customer service metrics (e.g., CSAT, FRT, IQS) and their correlation with support team performance.

-• Monitor customer service performance on the agent and team level;
+• Monitor customer service performance at both individual agent and team levels.

-• Participate in calibration sessions to maintain consistency in internal evaluations;
+• Participate in calibration sessions to ensure consistency in internal evaluations.

 Requirements:

-• Examples of data visualization abilities and understanding of support metrics;
+• Evidence of skill in data visualization and understanding of support metrics.

-• Perception of basic business metrics and how support impacts those;
+• Understanding of fundamental business metrics and their relationship with support operations.

-• Problem-solving capabilities to create meaningful strategies to improve support quality.
+• Problem-solving acumen to devise impactful strategies for enhancing support quality.

 Questions to ask at the interview: